gustavonobreza/lyricsOfMusics/README.md

 ![](./public/favicon/Search-Lirycs.gif)

 ## I need your help!
-### If your can to biuld a UI to this project, I'll be very happy!
+### If you can to build a UI to this project, I will be very happy!
 So open a PR and collaborate with the project 😁